MDLutoronto/jtd-edit-setup/docs/create-new-guide.md

    (content goes here)

    ```

+   For the staff and student_staff fields, it is in a nested list format.
+Each staff member or student should have a `name` and an optional `link` field.
+See the <a href="https://yaml.org/spec/1.2.2/#Example%202.12%20Compact%20Nested%20Mapping:~:text=Example%202.12%20Compact%20Nested%20Mapping" target="_blank"> YAML documentation for Nested Lists</a> for more details

    See the <a href="{{ '/docs/sink/' | relative_url }}">Sink</a> guide for the UI elements you can use in your markdown files.